 Hassib: We're a couple steps behind the UK, but we see signs in the US of carriers expressing similar desires in the future.
 If I'm rolling off a telematics policy with carrier A and carrier B is interested in writing me a policy, they'd like to know my history rather than having to collect that data from scratch.
 But it will take much longer than 18 months.

 In the United States, Progressive has a very early start in UBI and a great deal of accumulated data that it sees as a competitive advantage.
 Why would insurers be willing to share their data with others?

 Hassib: Insurers would have to come together.
 We already have pooled databases, and carriers contributing their own data for own their benefit eventually.
 They have gotten used to the idea that they're giving up something but getting something as well.
 Progressive is not likely to be one of the first because of its dominant position, but the others, I think, will see the advantage of pooling their data together to try to catch up.

-Searles: If in the beginning we had introduced the idea that in future we would share this data; carriers would not have wanted to participate.
+Searles: If in the beginning we had introduced the idea that in future we would share this data, carriers would not have wanted to participate.
 You have to take carriers one step at a time.
-Insurers have to understand the value of the data.
-Once everyone is comfortable with the quality of the data sets out there, there is an ability and appetite to get them to share it for the benefit of customers and insurers.
+We have to get them to understand the value of the data.
+Once everyone is comfortable with the quality of the data sets out there, there is an ability to get them to share it.

 What about data compatibility among the carriers?
 Is that an issue?